 Stephen Arthur Allen

-Dr. Allen began his musical career by gaining performing and teaching diplomas in brass instrument playing and by winning national awards and television appearances as a euphonium soloist.
+Professor Allen began his musical career by gaining performing and teaching diplomas (from the age of 16) in brass instrument playing and by winning national awards and television appearances as a euphonium soloist.
+He founded and conducted his first brass band—Horley Youth Brass Band—at the age of 15.
 In 1979 he won the UK National Solo Champion award in the Open Section followed by a Scholarship from the Royal Academy of Music awarded by Eric Ball O.B.E. and Geoffrey Brand.
 He graduated from the Birmingham Conservatoire with the highest B.A.
-(Academic with Honors) degree in that institution's 100-year history.
+(Academic with Honors) degree in that institution's then 100-year history.